 - How does public engagement relate to impact?

 - Are some areas of the discipline advantaged and/or disadvantaged by the HEFCE impact agenda?
 For example, does impact privilege problem-solving approaches over other perspectives?
 If so, what are the longer-term implications for this for research agendas?

 - To what extent are there tensions between the HEFCE impact agenda and other understandings of impact as found among RCUK funders such as the ESRC?

 - To what extent does impact speak to university-led Widening Participation and outreach into schools?

 - Does geographical positioning make it relatively easier for some departments to stimulate policy debates and give advice to government and other public bodies?

-> We are particularly keen for presentations and posters that look to broaden our understanding of what impact can entail, by moving the frame of investigation beyond the policy arena to consider other avenues for impact, such as ‘campaigning for social change’, ‘challenging conventional wisdom’, and ‘creating cultural artefacts’.
+We are particularly keen for posters that look to broaden our understanding of what impact can entail, by moving the frame of investigation beyond the policy arena to consider other avenues for impact, such as ‘campaigning for social change’, ‘challenging conventional wisdom’, and ‘creating cultural artefacts’.

-> It is anticipated that selected proceedings from the event will be published in a special issue of the journal British Politics, published by Palgrave Macmillan.
+It is anticipated that selected proceedings from the event will be published in a special issue of the journal British Politics, published by Palgrave Macmillan.

 Day 1 - £95 (includes lunch & conference dinner)